ProzorroUKR/openprocurement.api/docs/source/standard/document.rst

     * `notice` - **Award Notice**

+      NOT USED ANYMORE.
+Now it's use as sign document.

-      The formal notice that gives details of the contract award.
+      Earlier this type of document was used as the formal notice that gives details of the contract award.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `evaluationReports` - **Evaluation report**

+      NOT USED ANYMORE.
+Now it's use as sign document.

-      Report on the evaluation of the bids and the application of the evaluation criteria, including the justification fo the award.
+      Earlier this type of document was used as report on the evaluation of the bids and the application of the evaluation criteria, including the justification fo the award.

     * `winningBid` - **Winning Bid**